-Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think
+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an

-- 4) The production possibilities frontier shows the \\\\\ combinations of two products that may be produced in a particular time period with available resources.
+4) The production possibilities frontier shows the \\\\\ combinations of two products that may be produced in a particular time period with available resources.

-- A) minimum attainable
+A) minimum attainable

-- B) maximum attainable
+B) maximum attainable

-- C) only
+C) only

-- D) equitable Answer: B
+D) equitable

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 5) The production possibilities frontier model shows that - A) if consumers decide to buy more of a product its price will increase. - B) a market economy is more efficient in producing goods and services than is a centrally planned economy. - C) economic growth can only be achieved by free market economies. - D) if all resources are fully and efficiently utilized, more of one good can be produced only by producing less of another good.
+- 5) The production possibilities frontier model shows that - A) if consumers decide to buy more of a product, its price will increase. - B) a market economy is more efficient in producing goods and services than is a centrally planned economy. - C) economic growth can only be achieved by free market economies. - D) if all resources are fully and efficiently utilized, more of one good can be produced only by producing less of another good.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-AACSB: Analytic Skills Special Feature: None 6) The production possibilities frontier model assumes which of the following?

-- A) Labor, capital, land and natural resources are unlimited in quantity. - B) The economy produces only two products. - C) Any level of the two products that the economy produces is currently possible.

-D) The level of technology is variable.
+- 6) The production possibilities frontier model assumes which of the following? - A) Labor, capital, land and natural resources are unlimited in quantity. - B) The economy produces only two products. - C) Any level of the two products that the economy produces is currently possible. - D) The level of technology is variable.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made